Abstract

 SimIIR 2.0

-We used this design to study how different user types react to changes in ranking and interface, plug in new query generators, and run full-session simulations on digital library and web search test beds.
+We used this design to study how different user types react to changes in ranking quality, to benchmark new query generation methods, and to run full-session evaluations on digital library and web search collections.
+The framework is open source and designed so others can drop in their own components.

 SimIIR 3

-The core idea stays the same: user behaviour is built from small blocks (querying, examining, judging, stopping), but the environment can now be a traditional ranked list, a conversational assistant, or a mix of both.
+The core principle stays the same: user behavior is built from small blocks (querying, examining, judging, stopping).
+But the environment can now be a ranked list, a conversational assistant, or a mix of both.
+The simulator doesn't care which; it just needs to know what actions are available and what feedback to expect.

-SimIIR 3 is also meant as a community framework: it has a public repository, a standard layout for simulations, and is used in tutorials and workshops on user simulation.
+SimIIR 3 is also built as a community tool: a public repository, a standard simulation layout, and active use in tutorials and workshops on user simulation.

 With